 The Andes mountain transverses through seven countries in South America that is Argentina, Colombia, Peru, Chile, Venezuela, Ecuador, and Bolivia.
 They can further be subdivided into three broad categories from north to south, they are

 1. Southern Andes.
-Located south of the Llullaillaco these Andes consist of Chilean, Patagonia and the Fuegian cordilleras.
+Located south of the Llullaillaco these Andes consist of Chilean, Patagonia, and the Fuegian cordilleras.
 They range from Argentina to Chile.

 2. Central Andes.
 Consist of the Peruvian cordilleras.
-It is located in countries of Peru and Bolivia.
+It is located in the countries of Peru and Bolivia.

 3. Northern Andes.
-The Andes in the North encompasses the Colombian, Caribbean and the Ecuadorian cordilleras.
+The Andes in the North encompasses the Colombian, Caribbean, and the Ecuadorian cordilleras.
 They are found in regions such as Venezuela, Ecuador, and Colombia.

 20 Breathtaking Facts About Andes Mountains